dcramer/gamegame/README.md

 For the image, just search for the `.webp` on BGG.

 Publish it to the GPT Store, add the required fields to `constants.ts` and you're done!

+## LLM Tests

+There's a simple qualitative test suite that can be run via `pnpm test`.
+It relies the environment be configured to talk to the production datastores (or otherwise, have replicas of them running).

+It will utilize additional calls to the LLM in order to validate the responses from the original questions.